Whitney Terrell

 Whitney Terrell (born October 3, 1967) is an American writer and educator from Kansas City, Missouri.
 Terrell has published three novels and his writing has appeared in Harper's Magazine, Slate, The New York Times, The Washington Post Magazine, and others outlets.

 Early life, education, personal life

-Whitney Terrell was born in Kansas City, Missouri, and attended high school at The Pembroke Hill School.
+Whitney Terrell was born in Kansas City, Missouri, and attended high school at The Pembroke Hill School, where he was captain of the soccer team and lead guitarist of a band called The Caste.
 He earned a bachelor's degree in English literature from Princeton University in 1991.
 In 1992, Terrell moved to Iowa City, where he completed his MFA at the Iowa Writers' Workshop.
 During his time at the University of Iowa, Terrell studied with James Alan McPherson who sparked his interest in writing about race in Kansas City, which is the focus of Terrell's first two novels.

 Terrell lives in Kansas City, Missouri, with his wife and two children.
 He has taught at The University of Missouri–Kansas City since 2004.